ibrahimshittu/DSNPictureUpload/README.md

 7. All backend code should go into the `api` folder and frontend code should go into `client`
 8. Remember to remove `git.keep` in the folders
 9. You have a total of 1 week to complete this task and submit the link of your application via email

-## Extra point offering

-Extra points will be given to applicants that follows this `GIT` workflow:

-- For every feature built, branch out of `main` and create a Pull Request to `main` when you are done working on the feature.
-- Commit messages should be simple and detailed.